 How Keller & Keller Can Help

 If you have been appointed as the representative payee for a disability recipient, you may need help fulfilling some of your responsibilities.
-As Social Security disability attorneys, we are happy to provide legal guidance.
-Contact us to find out how we can help you manage a disabled person’s benefits.
+Our Social Security disability attorney team is happy to provide legal counsel.
+Contact us to learn how we can help you manage a disabled person’s benefits.